DSCI-310-2023/dsci-310-group-04/CODE_OF_CONDUCT.md

 The following represent an non-exhaustive list of unacceptable behaviors:

-- Unwelcoming behaviour, whether it’s flat out harassment or microaggressions
+- Unwelcoming behaviour, whether it’s flat out harassment or microaggressions.
-- This goes under the above but to be more explicit, any kind of derogatory comments or insults will not be tolerated
+- This goes under the above but to be more explicit, any kind of derogatory comments or insults will not be tolerated.

 ## A procedure for reporting and dealing with unacceptable behaviour
 - **Talking it out with the person:** If the situation is comfortable enough to do this, try this out first and let them know if they've done something to make you uncomfortable.